 Hotspot Shield is a well-established VPN for those with basic privacy needs on a budget.
-It offers incredibly fast upload and download speeds on both local and international connections, and streaming fans will be pleased to hear it’s currently working with both Netflix and BBC iPlayer.
+It offers incredibly fast performance on both local and international connections, and streaming fans will be pleased to hear it’s currently working with both Netflix and BBC iPlayer.
 Sleek, user-friendly custom apps are available for popular platforms but incompatible with anything outside of these, including routers.

 Pricing & Deals